aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/diagrams/case-01-no-network-access-apipa-address.md

 # Case 01 – No Network Access / APIPA Address

-This diagram maps the case-01 from the user symptom through ipconfig, DHCP renewal, connectivity testing, escalation paths, and final documentation.
+This diagram shows how to troubleshoot a device that appears connected to the network but receives a `169.254.x.x` APIPA address because it did not get a valid DHCP lease.
+It follows the process from checking `ipconfig`, confirming the missing gateway, renewing the IP address, restarting the adapter/router if needed, and verifying restored connectivity.

 ---